5App Limited (“we“, “us”, “our”) are committed to protecting and respecting your privacy.

 The table below explains the cookies we use and why we use each of them.

-When you log into the Services via LinkedIn, LinkedIn sets tracking, authentication and analytics cookies in order to identify you, initiate your request to log in to our Services and to track your use of the Services.
+When you log in to the website via LinkedIn, LinkedIn sets tracking, authentication and analytics cookies in order to identify you, initiate your request to log in to the website and to track your use of the website.

 To find out more about cookies, including how to see what cookies have been set and how to manage and delete them, visit www.aboutcookies.org or www.allaboutcookies.org.
 To opt out of being tracked by Google Analytics across all websites visit http://tools.google.com/dlpage/gaoptout.